Get Help & Support

 Currently, we offer three bereavement support groups, providing peer support, a safe space for grieving, and respite for those in need.
 We offer grief support groups for adults who have lost a loved one.

 Our grief support groups provide crucial tools to help you move through your grieving process, including connecting you with others who experience similar loss.

 We provide information, educational tools, coping with grief toolkit along with structured activities that allow members of our bereavement support group to share their feelings, learn from each other in a safe, confidential, and nonjudgmental environment.

-Grief support groups meet fortnightly for at least four months to help bereaved individuals cope with the challenges they face following a loss and begin to rebuild themselves.
-Beneficiaries meet up together and receive peer-to-peer support, facilitated in a safe environment.
+Balanced Wheel’s grief support groups meet fortnightly for at least four months to help bereaved individuals cope with the challenges they face following a loss and begin to rebuild themselves.
+Support group members meet up together and receive peer-to-peer support, facilitated in a safe environment.